veden/Rampant/README.md

 # Version History

 0.15.16 -
-- Tweak: Increased chunks processed at a time from 200 to 3000
+- Tweak: Increased death pheromone weight for squad attack from 1 to 2
 - Tweak: Increased failed unit behaviors from 6 to 10
+- Improvement: Added labs to list of targets
+- Improvement: Removed chunks processed at a time limit
+- Optimization: Moved chunk reindexing to mod load as opposed to ingame
 - Optimization: Preallocated a position for use in squad movement
-- Optimization: Greatly reduced reindexing time and chunk scoring
+- Optimization: Greatly reduced reindexing and chunk scoring time
 - Framework: Split chunk scoring and custom ai chunk purging
 - Framework: Refactored code into more appropriate modules